t3kt/raytk/docs/_reference/operators/light/pointLight.md

 ---

-Light eminating from a single point in space, with optional distance attentuation.
+Light that emits from a single point in space.